D.L.’s Weekly Writing Prompts

 This form uses Akismet to reduce spam.
 Learn how your data is processed.

-If you subscribe via Substack ā† D.L.
-Lorrentz/Substack, you’ll get to read my thoughts on each prompt, along with the 500 word piece of flash fiction (as below) delivered directly to your inbox every Monday.
+If you subscribe via Substack ↠ D.L.
+Lorrentz/Substack, you’ll get to read my thoughts on each prompt, the story I created, characters, and locations or situations featured, along with the 500-word piece of flash fiction (as below) delivered directly to your Inbox every Monday.

 March 2025.